Jill Rawle MAR, MA

-I’m Jill, a practitioner and guide with over ten years of experience supporting women in Hampshire and North Devon.
+I’m Jill, a Clinical Reflexologist and Reiki Practitioner & Master Teacher with over ten years of experience supporting women in Bideford, North Devon, and previously in Hampshire.

-Many of the women I work with arrive feeling overwhelmed without fully knowing why.
-They often describe constant thinking, over responsibility, and a sense of carrying too much for too long.
-Their bodies may show this through tightness in the chest, throat, or abdomen, disrupted sleep, fatigue, or a feeling of being unsettled or depleted.
-There is often a sense that something is not quite right, even if it is hard to articulate.
+Many of the women I work with arrive feeling overwhelmed without fully understanding why.
+They often describe constant thinking, carrying too much responsibility, or feeling as though they have been holding everything together for a very long time.
+Their bodies reflect this through tightness in the chest or abdomen, tension in the shoulders, difficulty switching off, or a sense that true rest never quite arrives.

-My clinic is a calm, contained space where there is no expectation to explain everything or to hold yourself together.
-My role is to guide the process with clarity and care, supporting your system as it begins to feel safer and more resourced.
+My clinic in Bideford, North Devon is a calm and contained space where there is no pressure to explain everything or hold yourself together.
+My role is to guide the process with care and clarity so your body can begin to feel safer and more supported.

-If you are ready to better understand what your body and nervous system are communicating and to begin working in a more grounded, intentional way, you are welcome to book an Initial Consultation.
+If you feel ready to understand what your body may be communicating, you are welcome to begin with an Initial Session and Assessment.

-If you are considering working together, the first step is to book an Initial Consultation.
+If you are considering working together, the first step is to book an Initial Session & Assesment.

 Everyone is different and the response to Reflexology can be immediate or sometimes take longer than one appointment, but often benefits can be seen after 4-5 sessions.
 Regular weekly treatments are best for the body properly beginning the self-healing process, and following an initial consultation I will suggest the number of Reflexology sessions I think we should undertake.